martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 ### [Story Name]

- Indicates the currently loaded story.
+ Indicates the story loaded at the moment.
 This story may or may not be saved on disk.
-To view actions that can be performed on the story itself click on the story name.
+You can click on the story name to view actions that can be performed on the story itself.

 ![Main Menu -> Story Name](MainMenuStoryName.png)